metrue/YoYo/README.md

 }
 ```

-Then assign to the group of current IAM user.
+Then assign above custom policy and the 'AmazonDynamoDBFullAccess' policy to the group of current IAM user.

 * deployment